mui/material-ui/docs/src/pages/components/transitions/transitions.md

 ## Child requirement

-- **Forward the style** : To better support server rendering, Material-UI provides a `style` prop to the children of some transition components, (Fade, Grow, Zoom, Slide).
+- **Forward the style**: To better support server rendering, Material-UI provides a `style` prop to the children of some transition components (Fade, Grow, Zoom, Slide).
 The `style` prop must be applied to the DOM for the animation to work as expected.
-- **Forward the ref** : The transition components require the first child element to forward its ref to the DOM node.
+- **Forward the ref**: The transition components require the first child element to forward its ref to the DOM node.
 For more details about ref, check out [Caveat with refs](/guides/composition/#caveat-with-refs)
-- **Single element** : The transition components require only 1 child element (`React.Fragment` is not allowed).
+- **Single element**: The transition components require only one child element (`React.Fragment` is not allowed).

 ```jsx
 // The `props` object contains a `style` prop.